Skip to content

 • The activity is financed with debt secured solely by a pledge of the net revenues from fees and charges of the activity.
 This debt and the full faith and credit of a related primary government or component unit (even if they are not expected to make any payments) is not payable solely from fees and charges of the activity.
 (Some debt may be secured, in part, by a portion of its own proceeds but must be considered as payable “solely” from the revenues of the activity).

-• Laws or regulations require the activity’s costs of providing services, including capital costs (such as depreciation or debt service), be recovered with fees and charges, rather than with taxes or similar revenues.
+• Laws or regulations require the activity’s costs of providing services, including capital costs (such as depreciation or debt service), to be recovered with fees and charges, rather than with taxes or similar revenues.

 • The pricing policies of the activity establish the fees and charges designed to recover its costs, including capital costs (such as depreciation or debt service).

 These criteria do not require insignificant activities of agencies to be reported as enterprise funds (FT05).
 For example, state law may require a county’s small claims court to assess plaintiffs a fee to cover the cost of frivolous claims.
-But taxes (not fees) are the principal revenue source of the county’s court system and the fees in question cover only the cost of frivolous small claims court cases.
+However, taxes (not fees) are the principal revenue source of the county’s court system and the fees in question cover only the cost of frivolous small claims court cases.
 In this case, the county is not required to remove its court system or the small claims court activity from its general fund (FT01) and, instead, report it as an enterprise fund (FT05).

 Conversely, a state department of environmental protection regulation may require a water utility to recover the costs of operating its water plant (including debt service costs) through charges to its customers — the utility’s principal revenue source.
 Because these charges are the activity’s principal revenue source and the water utility is required to recover its costs, the utility is reported as an enterprise fund (FT05).